Eurocopter AS332 Super Puma: Design

-The Eurocopter AS332 Super Puma is a medium-size utility helicopter.
-It is powered by a pair of Turbomeca Makila 1A1 turboshaft engines which drive the rotorcraft's four-bladed main rotor and five-bladed tail rotor along with a pair of independent hydraulic systems and a pair of electrical alternators.
+The Eurocopter AS332 Super Puma is a medium-sized utility helicopter, powered by a pair of Turbomeca Makila 1A1 turboshaft engines, which drive the rotorcraft's four-bladed main rotor and five-bladed tail rotor along with a pair of independent hydraulic systems and a pair of electrical alternators.
 Fuel is housed across six internal fuel tanks, while additional auxiliary and external tanks can be equipped for extended flight endurance.
-For safety, the fuel tanks use a crashworthy plumbing design and fire detection and suppression systems are installed in the engine bay.
-The monocoque tail boom is fitted with tail rotor strike protection, the forward portion of the boom also accommodates a luggage compartment.
-The retractable tricycle landing gear has been designed to provide high energy absorption qualities.
+For safety, the fuel tanks use a crashworthy plumbing design and fire-detection and suppression systems are installed in the engine bay.
+The monocoque tail boom is fitted with tail rotor strike protection; the forward portion of the boom also accommodates a luggage compartment.
+The retractable tricycle landing gear has been designed to provide high energy-absorption qualities.

 The main cabin of the Super Puma, which is accessed via a pair of sliding plug doors, features a reconfigurable floor arrangement that enables various passenger seating or cargo configurations to be adopted, which includes specialised configurations for medical operators.
-According to Airbus Helicopters, in addition to the two pilots, the short-fuselage AS332 can accommodate up to 15 passengers while the stretched-fuselage AS332 increases this to 20 passengers in a comfortable configuration.
+According to Airbus Helicopters, in addition to the two pilots, the short-fuselage AS332 can accommodate up to 15 passengers, while the stretched-fuselage AS332 increases this to 20 passengers in a comfortable configuration.
 Soundproof upholstery is installed, as is separately-adjustable heating and ventilation systems.
 In addition to the doors, 12 windows line the sides of main cabin area, these are jettisonable to become emergency exits if required.
 The lower fuselage can also be fitted with flotation gear to give the rotorcraft additional buoyancy.
 A hatch is set into the cabin floor which facilitates access to the cargo sling pole, in addition to individual stowage space for airborne equipment.